 |

-Network Plug-in | Select a network plug-in.
-Flannel and Terway are supported.
-For more information, see Work with Terway.
+Network Plug-in | Flannel and Terway are supported.
+For more information about the comparison between Terway and Flannel, see Comparison between Terway and Flannel.

 |

-Pod vSwitch | If you select Terway as the network plug-in, you must allocate vSwitches to pods.
+Pod vSwitch | Configure this parameter only if you select Terway as the network plug-in.
+The vSwitch that is used to assign IP addresses to pods.
 Each pod vSwitch corresponds to a vSwitch of a worker node.
 The vSwitch of the pod and the vSwitch of the worker node must be in the same zone.
 Important We recommend that you set the subnet mask of the CIDR block of a pod vSwitch to no longer than 19 bits, but the subnet mask must not exceed 25 bits.
 Otherwise, the cluster network has only a limited number of IP addresses that can be allocated to the pods.
 As a result, the cluster may not function as expected. |

-Service CIDR | Set Service CIDR.
-The Service CIDR block must not overlap with the CIDR block of the VPC, the CIDR blocks of the ACK clusters in the VPC, or the pod CIDR block.
+Service CIDR | The Service CIDR block must not overlap with the CIDR block of the VPC, the CIDR blocks of the ACK clusters in the VPC, or the pod CIDR block.
 The Service CIDR block cannot be modified after it is specified.
 For more information about how to plan CIDR blocks for a cluster, see Plan the network of an ACK cluster. |

-For more information about how to plan CIDR blocks for a cluster, see Plan the network of an ACK cluster. |
+IPv6 Service CIDR Block | Configure this parameter only if you enable IPv4/IPv6 dual stack.
+Configure an IPv6 CIDR block for Services.
+You must specify a Unique Local Unicast Address (ULA) space within the address range For more information about how to plan CIDR blocks for a cluster, see Plan the network of an ACK cluster. |

 Advanced settings